Find below the time schedule of the next Call: ITEA Call 2022

 Submitting an ITEA proposal

 Once a year, ITEA offers the opportunity to submit research project proposals that fit in the domain of software innovation.
 For this purpose, a Call is organised each year starting with a brokerage event.
-In a two-stage procedure, the quality of the project proposal is evaluated and improved, finally leading to a selection of high-quality project proposals that receive the official ITEA label.
-The ITEA label provides project partners with the possibility of applying for public funding from their national Public Authorities.
+In a two-stage procedure, the quality of the project proposal is evaluated and improved, finally leading to a selection of high-quality project proposals that receive an official label.
+The label provides project partners with the possibility of applying for public funding from their national Public Authorities.

 Consortia & project characteristics